 For multiple restaurant locations that use the same taxpayer ID:

 For multiple restaurant locations using different taxpayer IDs:

-If you have not received your 1099 at your restaurant by February 15 via postal mail, feel free to contact our 1099 team at 888-831-5729 or [email protected] to obtain a password protected electronic copy.
+If you have not received your 1099 at your restaurant by February 15 via postal mail, feel free to contact our 1099 team at 888-831-5729 or [email protected] to obtain an electronic copy.